yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 and have never dealt with negative feedback, you won't feel comfortable in our projects, where quality requirements are very high.

+{% quote You're not able to at least find and fix one bug in some open source product you're using? %}

 The second possible cause is that you work from nine till five, for food, **without passion**.
 Actually, nobody manifests it that way.
 Instead, I often hear something like